hbin/shoryuken-batch/README.md

 Or install it yourself as:

-    $ gem install sidekiq-batch
+    $ gem install shoryuken-batch

-## Usage

-Sidekiq Batch is drop-in replacement for the API from Sidekiq PRO.
-See https://github.com/mperham/sidekiq/wiki/Batches for usage.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/breamware/sidekiq-batch.
+Bug reports and pull requests are welcome on GitHub at https://github.com/hbin/shoryuken-batch.

 ## License